 The first thing to do is make sure all your social media sites resemble your website.
 That means they should all have a similar “look and feel” – colors, logos, graphics, etc. That way, wherever potential customers find you online, they receive a consistent message about your company – you’re stable, you’re credible, you’re able to help them.

 Next, you need to establish a publishing schedule for all your social media accounts.
-How often will you share one of your website articles on Facebook or Google My Business?
+How often will you share one of your website articles on Facebook or Google Business Profile?
 When will you create a new video for YouTube?
 What pictures will you share on Instagram?
 How much “tweeting” can you handle?

 “Every system is perfectly designed to get the results it gets.” – Donald Berwick